-VII.j.
+VII.i.
 Second Year Project (typically submitted as Master's Thesis Research Project)

 As soon as the 3-person committee approves the first-year proposal, the student can conduct the project.
-The summer following the first year is a good time to devote to that project.
-Typically, the second year is spent conducting, analyzing, and writing the second-year project.
+Typically, the second year, starting the summer after the first year, is spent conducting, analyzing, and writing the second-year project.
 It is recommended that a written version of the completed project be submitted to the 3-person committee by no later than 2 weeks prior to the defense date.
 The student will meet in person with their 3-person committee to defend the second-year project during a 1-hour meeting.
-The student must defend and pass the second-year project no later than the last day of classes in spring of the second year, April 28, 2023.
-Because it can be difficult to find a time for the student and all committee members to meet, it is highly advisable that the student allow considerable lead-time to schedule this meeting (e.g., at least one month in advance).
-Students have found poll scheduling websites to be helpful in coordinating several people's availability (e.g., doodle.com).
-During the transition period from COVID the meeting will be held remotely.
-When we return to in-person meetings, it is permissible for one committee member to attend this meeting remotely; however, the chair of the committee and the student must be present in person.
+The student must defend and pass the second-year project no later than the last day of classes in spring of the second year.
+These meetings are typically held in person; one committee member may attend remotely, but the chair of the committee and the student must be present in person.
+Students can appeal to the DCT for exceptions to this policy.

 The student has the option of submitting the second-year project as a master's research project for the purpose of earning a master's degree from the University.
 One or more members of the student's 3-person committee may decide that the second-year project is sufficient for passing the second-year project requirement, but that it requires additional revisions to serve as a master's thesis.
 In such cases, the committee member(s) will provide the student with written revisions required for the master's research project, and the student will make such revisions and re-submit the paper as soon as reasonably practicable.
-Note that to receive a master's degree, the student must request from the Graduate School that they send to the committee members and online form to approve the project for their master's degree.
-Not completing this administrative step will result in satisfying the departmental requirement of the second year project but will not result in the student receiving a master's degree.
+Note that to receive a master's degree, the student must request from the Graduate School that they send to the committee members an online form to approve the project for their master's degree.
+Not completing this administrative step will result in satisfying the departmental requirement of the second-year project but will not result in the student receiving a master's degree.
 Check the graduate school guidelines for the procedures and deadlines for submitting the master's thesis.

 It should be noted that the second-year Project is required, even if a student has earned a Master's from another program.
 The goal of the second-year Project is to develop research ideas, obtain research training, and become more fully integrated into the research advisor's lab and immersed in research.
-Accordingly the second year project is not optional, even with prior work of the highest quality.
+Accordingly, the second-year project is not optional, even with prior work of the highest quality.

-VII.k.
+VII.j.
 Qualifying Exam

 The qualifying examination consists of two parts, each of which includes both a written and oral component: Part I - A written research portfolio (described below) accompanied by an oral advisory meeting and defense; Part II - a written dissertation proposal, accompanied by a second oral advisory meeting and defense.
 All components of the qualifying examination must be submitted to a 5-person Guidance Committee.
 The student may also choose to meet with any members of the committee prior to the submission of materials, or to ask for additional advisory meetings at any point in the process.
-The advantage of additional meeting/discussions is that more feedback can result in a high-quality end product that is likely to be publishable.
+The advantage of additional meetings/discussions is that more feedback can result in a high-quality end product that is likely to be publishable.